John R. Helliwell: Awards and honours

 In 2014, the American Crystallographic Association awarded Helliwell the A. L. Patterson Award for `his pioneering contributions to the development of the instrumentation, methods and applications of synchrotron radiation in macromolecular crystallography', and in 2015 he was awarded the Max Perutz Prize by the European Crystallographic Association for `his long, generous and fruitful dedication to developing all aspects of the use of synchrotron radiation for crystallography and for his boosting support to global development of synchrotron and neutron facilities'.
 In 2000, he was awarded the Professor K. Banerjee Centennial Silver Medal by the Indian Association for the Cultivation of Science.

 John Helliwell was made an Honorary Member of the Slovenian National Institute of Chemistry in 1996, a Fellow of the American Crystallographic Association in 2015, an honorary member of the British Biophysical Society in 2016 and an honorary member of the British Crystallographic Association in 2019.
 He is also a member of the Royal Academy of Sciences and Arts of Barcelona.

 John Helliwell is a Fellow of the Institute of Physics, the Royal Society of Chemistry and the Royal Society of Biology.

 Service to the scientific community

 John Helliwell served as Editor in Chief of Acta Crystallographica and Chairman of the International Union of Crystallography Commission on Journals from 1996 to 2005, and in numerous other roles at the IUCr; he was Chair of the IUCr Committee on Data from 2017 to 2023.
+Helliwell was interviewed by the Main Editors of Acta Crystallographica Section F: Structural Biology Communications.
 He was also President of the European Crystallographic Association from 2006 to 2009.